Two friends fatally struck by vehicle at Hains Point were advocates for the homeless

-“He cared passionately about every single person, whether he was talking with someone under a bridge or at the Wilson Building,” where the mayor and city council have offices, said Christy Respress, the executive director of Pathways to Housing D.C., a nonprofit that employed Adams for the past five years.
+“He cared passionately about every single person, whether he was talking with someone under a bridge or at the Wilson Building,” where the mayor and city council have offices, said Christy Respress, the executive director of Pathways to Housing D.C., a nonprofit that employed Adams the past five years.

-Adams, 60, and his close friend, Rhonda Whitaker, 55, who also had once been homeless and worked as an advocate, were killed Saturday when they were struck by a vehicle while they were taking a stroll at Hains Point at the southern tip of East Potomac Park.
+Adams, 60, and his close friend, Rhonda Whitaker, 55, who had also once been homeless and worked as an advocate, were killed Saturday when they were struck by a vehicle while they were taking a stroll at Hains Point at the southern tip of East Potomac Park.

-Respress said Miriam’s Kitchen, another advocacy group, had planned to honor Whitaker at an upcoming gala.
+Respress said Miriam’s Kitchen, another advocacy group, plans to honor Whitaker at an upcoming gala.
 She said Adams “helped more people single-handedly move into housing than any case manager I know.”

 News of their deaths spread quickly through the network of advocacy and nonprofit groups that work with the District’s homeless population.
-Leaders at Miriam’s Kitchen said they were too grief-stricken talk about Whitaker or Adams, saying in a statement the organization will “honor their memories by continuing to fight for housing justice in D.C.”
+Leaders at Miriam’s Kitchen said they were too grief-stricken to talk about Whitaker or Adams, saying in a statement the organization will “honor their memories by continuing to fight for housing justice in D.C.”

 The deaths come as the District has seen a rise in traffic fatalities, even with efforts to improve street safety.
 There were 37 traffic fatalities last year, up from 27 in 2019.
-As of Tuesday, the city had recorded 15 fatalities, seven more than the same time last year, police records show.
+As of Tuesday, the city had recorded 15 fatalities in 2021, seven more than the same time last year, police records show.

 This month, those killed in crashes include a 4-year-old boy struck by a vehicle in Northwest, a 54 year-old woman hit by a vehicle in Northeast and a bicyclist struck in a chain-reaction crash in Northwest.
 D.C.
-Council Member Mary M. Cheh (D-Ward 3) said she was working to bring together a group of local and federal officials to see if any road or sidewalk safety improvements could be quickly implemented.
+Council Member Mary M. Cheh (D-Ward 3) said she was working to bring together a group of local and federal officials to see whether any road or sidewalk safety improvements could be quickly implemented.

-U.S. Park Police, the agency that is investigating the Hains Point incident because the park is federal land, said Whitaker and Adams were struck about 10:30 a.m. and the driver drove away from the crash scene.
+U.S. Park Police, the agency investigating the Hains Point incident because the park is federal land, said Whitaker and Adams were struck at roughly 10:30 a.m. and that the driver drove away.
 Police did not say precisely where Whitaker and Adams were when they were struck or provide other details of the crash.

 Sgt.
 Roselyn Norment, a Park Police spokeswoman, said the driver and vehicle were later found.
 She said the driver cooperated with authorities.

-On Monday, Norment said detectives are working with federal prosecutors “to determine what specific charges will be filed in Saturday’s fatal hit and run pending the results of a toxicology report and police investigation.”
+On Monday, Norment said detectives are working with federal prosecutors “to determine what specific charges will be filed in Saturday’s fatal hit-and-run pending the results of a toxicology report and police investigation.”

 D.C.
-Council member Brianne K. Nadeau (D-Ward 1), who serves on the interagency homeless council, said Adams had sat at tables with department head and other officials.
+Council member Brianne K. Nadeau (D-Ward 1), who serves on the interagency homeless council, said Adams had sat at tables with department heads and other officials.

 “He really captivated them and help them understand a different perspective on the homeless and what someone’s experience is when they live on the streets,” Nadeau said.